gecio/gecio.github.io/docs/_optimist/networking/shared_networks/index.en.md

 Share Network
 -------------

-To share a network with a project, please send us an e-mail to support@innovo-cloud.de with the following information:
+To share a network with a project, please send us an e-mail to <support@gec.io> with the following information:

 - Name and ID of the network to be shared
 - Name and ID of the project in which the network should be visible